hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### macOS Sonoma clients disconnect

-macOS 14 (Sonoma) has [an issue](https://github.com/hwdsl2/setup-ipsec-vpn/issues/1486) that may cause IKEv2 VPN to disconnect every 24-48 minutes.
+macOS 14 (Sonoma) has [an issue](https://github.com/hwdsl2/setup-ipsec-vpn/issues/1486) that may cause IKEv2 VPN to disconnect after 24-48 minutes.
 Other macOS versions are not affected.
-[Check your macOS version](https://support.apple.com/en-us/HT201260).
+First [check your macOS version](https://support.apple.com/en-us/HT201260).
 To work around this issue:

 1. Edit `/etc/ipsec.d/ikev2.conf` on the VPN server.
 First change `pfs=no` to `pfs=yes`.
 Then find the lines `ike=...` and `phase2alg=...`, and replace them with the following, indented by two spaces:
    ```